apes-suite/aotus/aot_mainpage.md

-Advanced Options and Tables in Universal Scripting {#mainpage}
+Advanced Options and Tables in Universal Scripting
 ==================================================

 The AOTUS library provides a Fortran wrapper around the C-API of the